Please ensure Javascript is enabled for purposes of website accessibility

 [text_ad]

-I also pay attention when I see big options order flow in stocks that rarely see option activity.
+One signal that catches my attention is when I see big options order flow in stocks that rarely see option activity.

 This type of activity always raises red flags as these trades are far in excess of typical trading activity and don’t make sense to me.
 That said, trades that stick out, and don’t make sense, are sometimes the trades that are made with some “information,” and I watch these stocks for continued bullish activity.